 Principal West believes that the students will benefit in many ways from being required to wear uniforms.
 "Student clothing is distracting in many ways.
 The bright colors and designs can be distracting for some students.
 Students often get caught up in worrying about what to wear each day.
-Over the years I've heard parents tell me repeatedly that it takes hours for their students to get ready for school in the morning.
-They say that the students are overly concerned with how they look.
-They are especially concerned with how they will look compared to everyone else at school.
+Over the years I've heard parents tell me repeatedly that it takes hours for their students to get ready for school in the morning, that the students are overly concerned with how they look - in particular, with how they will look compared to everyone else at school.
 Having uniforms levels the playing field.
 It takes away the pressure to have expensive brand name outfits or the newest trendy piece of clothing."

 Maria Lopez, mother of a 7th grader, agrees.
 "Uniforms are a great idea.
 It will make it so much easier for my daughter to get dressed in the morning.
-The uniforms will probably save us money too.
-We won't have to buy so many other pieces of clothing."
+The uniforms will probably save us money too, because we won't have to buy so many other pieces of clothing."

 Recent research suggests that students who attend schools where uniforms are required score higher on average on standardized tests.
-"Students spend time thinking about what they wear.
-They get distracted by the clothing the other students are wearing.
-In uniforms, they are better able to play attention in class so they learn more," explains Principal West.
+"When students aren't spending as much time thinking about what they wear, and when they aren't distracted by the clothing the other students are wearing, they are better able to play attention in class so they learn more," explains Principal West.